Spin Constraints on 4U 1630-47 via combined Continuum Fitting and Reflection methods: a comparative study using Frequentist and Bayesian statistics: Spectral fitting with Bayesian statistics

 \section{Spectral fitting with Bayesian statistics}

 The application of Bayesian methods to the spectral analysis of XRBs has gained popularity in the scientific community due to its ability to incorporate prior knowledge of specific parameters and provide a more intuitive framework for probabilistic inference \citep{ge2022reconstructing,Witzel:2018kzq,Buchner:2014nha}.
-This section focuses on the basic formulation of the Bayesian approach, the selection of priors of the parameters, and the computational techniques and steps employed in our study to derive posterior distributions.
+This section focuses on the basic formulation of the Bayesian approach, the selection of parameter priors, and the computational techniques and steps used in our study to derive posterior distributions.

 In contrast to the traditional frequentist approach, the Bayesian framework offers a more comprehensive view of parameter space.
-The model parameters are assumed to be unknown variables, and the probability distributions are encoding our state of knowledge \citep{box2011bayesian,buchner2023statistical}.
+The model parameters are assumed to be unknown variables, and the probability distributions encode our state of knowledge \citep{box2011bayesian,buchner2023statistical}.
 At the core of Bayesian inference lies Bayes' theorem.
-It relates the posterior probabilities of the set of parameters $\theta$ of model M, to the product of the prior probability distributions of the parameters and the likelihood of the data.
+It relates the posterior probabilities of the parameter set $\theta$ for model M to the product of the prior probability distributions of the parameters and the likelihood of the data.

 Here, $P(D | \theta,M)$ is the likelihood of the data given the parameters of our model, $P(\theta | M)$ is the prior distribution encapsulating our prior knowledge or beliefs about $\theta$. $P(D|M)$ is the evidence, or marginal likelihood, defined as $P(D|M) = \int P(D | \theta,M) P(\theta|M) d\theta$.
 The posterior distribution $P(\theta | D,M)$ represents our updated knowledge about the parameters after analysis of the data D. For posterior sampling, we employ the nested sampling method using BXA v4.1.1 and UltraNest v3.6.4, with PyXspec v2.1.4 and Python v3.9.19 \citep{buchner2016statistical,buchner2019collaborative,buchner2023nested,buchner2021ultranest,gordon2021pyxspec}.
 Nested sampling transforms a multi-dimensional evidence integral into a one-dimensional integral over the prior space.
 In each nested sampling iteration, it repeatedly replaces the worst-fitting point with a better one, gradually “nesting” into higher-likelihood regions.